shuban-789/shuban-789.github.io/content/post/CTF/picoctf-2023/bin-vne/index.md

 ```
 📁Category: Binary Exploitation
 📄Files: N/A
-💻 Server Connections: Yes
+💻Server Connections: Yes
 🏷️Tags: bash, env, injection

-📃Description: We've got a binary that can list directories as root, try it out !!
+📃Description: We've got a binary that can list directories as root, try it
-Additional details will be available after launching your challenge instance.
+out !!
+Additional details will be available after launching your challenge
+instance.

 1️⃣Hint 1: Have you checked the contents of the /root folder?
 2️⃣Hint 2: Find a way to add more instruction to ls